 Seismic testing is a process for mapping where oil and gas is located so it can be drilled and extracted.

-There are a number of ways to carry out seismic testing.
-Some are more intrusive to people and the environment than others.
-One process involves shot holes drilled between 2-20 metres below the surface.
+There are two primary ways to carry out seismic testing.
+One process involves shot holes drilled between 2-60 metres below the surface.
 Explosives are placed into the holes and covered over with gravel and soil.
 Another process is using vibroseis trucks (‘thumper trucks’)which are purpose-built vehicles with a ram-driven shock pad may be used, which strike the surface of the ground to create the shock wave.

-The charge from the explosives sends vibration waves into the earth which reflect off rock formations.
+The charge from the explosives or the ‘thumper trucks’ sends vibration waves into the earth which reflect off rock formations.
 This is captured by geo-phones on the surface and sent to a central location where the data is reviewed.
 This is the way seismic testing is currently carried out in Taranaki.

 Do landowners have to allow seismic testing with explosives on their property?
 NO.

 We have set out the rules around access to land and landowner and occupiers rights more fully in the law section.
 However, in brief oil and gas is owned by the Crown but you own your land.
 The Crown Minerals Act 1991 governs the granting of permits to companies to explore for oil and gas.
 Companies have to negotiate with landowners and occupiers for access to their property.
 A landowner and occupier can refuse access even if a company holds a permit.
 Under the Crown Minerals Act you have the following rights:

 - The right to have the all of the effects of the activity explained to you in full.